Items filtered by date: July 2025

 • Get regular, light exercise, such as walking, to promote blood circulation to the feet

-If you have any questions please feel free to contact our office located in Scarsdale, NY .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Scarsdale, NY .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Foot Care for Pregnant Women